 Except as noted, the opportunities displayed in the following sections are open to all qualified undergraduates.
 Honors available through the colleges and schools, and the interdisciplinary programs and activities offered by the School of Undergraduate Studies, are described in the Undergraduate Catalog.

 British Marshall scholarships allow young Americans of high ability to study for a degree in the system of higher education of their choice in the United Kingdom.
 Each scholarship offers two years or more of postgraduate study.
-Up to forty new awards are offered every year in the United States.
+Up to 40 new awards are offered every year in the United States.
 Students should apply in their senior year.
 Applications are due in the Liberal Arts Honors Program office in early September.

 Rhodes scholarships are for outstanding United States citizens who are between eighteen and twenty-four on October 1 of the year of application.
 Students should apply in their senior year.
 Each scholarship offers two years or more of postgraduate study at the University of Oxford.
 Thirty-two scholarships are assigned annually to the United States.
 Applications are due to the Liberal Arts Honors Program office in CLA 2.104 in early September.

-The Harry S. Truman Scholarship Foundation awards sixty to sixty-five $30,000 merit-based scholarships annually to college students who wish to attend graduate school in preparation for careers in government or elsewhere in public service.
+The Harry S. Truman Scholarship Foundation awards 60 to 65 $30,000 merit-based scholarships annually to college students who wish to attend graduate school in preparation for careers in government or elsewhere in public service.
 Applicants must be in the top quarter of their class, with a grade point average of at least 3.80, and must be United States citizens or nationals.
 Truman Scholars receive leadership training, graduate school counseling, preferential admission and merit-based aid at some premier graduate institutions, and internship opportunities with federal agencies.
 Students who will be seniors the following academic year should apply to the Liberal Arts Honors Program office in CLA 2.104 in September.

 To be designated a College Scholar, a student must meet all of the following requirements: